Stan0033/OBJ2MDL-Batch-Converter/README.md

 Notice:
 1. no matter how much objects you had in your obj file, the outcome will be a single geoset
-2. do not mess with the .obj file with notepad or similar, please.
+2. do not mess with the .obj file with notepad or similar.

 Bonus to converted mdl file:
 - origin ref